 A study permit is usually issued for the length of your study program (or until your passport expires, whichever comes first).
 Study permits may be extended from within Canada for an additional time period.
 The permit validity cannot be issued beyond the expiry date of the passport.
 If your study permit has been issued for a lesser period due to the expiration of your passport, contact us to assist you with the study permit renewal.

 If you apply to extend your study permit within Canada before it expires you can legally stay in Canada and continue studying until a decision is made on your application.
 In this case, you would have ‘implied status’.
 You should follow the conditions of your expired study permit and not leave Canada until a decision is made on your application.

-If you require assistance to extend your study permit, contact us for a free consultation.
+If you require assistance to extend your study permit, contact us for a free initial consultation.

 Restoration of Status

 If a visitor, worker or student has lost their status (if their permit had expired before they submitted an application to extend their status), they may be able to restore their status if they apply within 90 days of losing status and continue to meet the initial requirements of their stay.

 Those awaiting restoration of status may stay in Canada until a decision is made on their application, but those in Canada on work or study permits cannot continue to work or attend school until their status has been restored.

 If you have lost your status, contact our immigration group to discuss whether you are eligible to apply for restoration of status.